viveknathani/nattukaka/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/viveknathani/nattukaka)](https://goreportcard.com/report/github.com/viveknathani/nattukaka)

 nattukaka is a minmialistic web server that runs my stuff on the internet.
-It is designed in a highly personalized manner but you can easily fork this and run your own version of nattuaka.
+It is designed in a highly personalized manner but you can easily fork this and run your own version.
 It currently runs on the cheapest VPS available on [Linode](https://www.linode.com).

 ## features